A Christmas Carol-1951

 Abbott & Costello Meet Frankenstein (1948) was the first film of several to capitalize on the comedy duo’s popularity and merge them with several horror characters in a hybrid of the horror and comedy genres.

-The zany film was enormously popular with fans leading to other subsequent pairings, but this is the best of the bunch.
+The zany film was enormously popular with fans, leading to other subsequent pairings, but this is the best of the bunch.
 The ingenious idea works well, and the bumbling pair presents an entertaining film fresh with good ideas and a harmless comedy romp.

-The inclusion of the villainous Dracula and the Wolf Man along with the title horror character only makes the riches even loftier.
+The villainous Dracula, the Wolf Man, and the title horror character make the riches even loftier.

-Working as baggage clerks at a Florida train station Chick Young (Bud Abbott) and Wilbur Grey (Lou Costello) border on incompetent and are tasked with delivering two crates to a local wax museum after damaging them at the station.
+Working as baggage clerks at a Florida train station, Chick Young (Bud Abbott) and Wilbur Grey (Lou Costello) border on incompetence.
+After damaging two crates at the station, they deliver them to a local wax museum.
 Little do the pair realize that the crates house Count Dracula (Bela Lugosi) and the Frankenstein monster (Glenn Strange).

-Once Chick and Wilbur arrive at the wax museum a comedy of errors occurs as the monsters reanimate and escape while the pair are arrested for supposed theft.
+Once Chick and Wilbur arrive at the wax museum, a comedy of errors occurs as the monsters reanimate and escape while the pair are arrested for supposed theft.

-Ultimately the film culminates with an exciting finale at a nearby island castle as a devious doctor (Lenore Aubert) is intent on removing Wilbur’s brain.
+Ultimately, the film culminates with an exciting finale at a nearby island castle, where a devious doctor (Lenore Aubert) intends to remove Wilbur’s brain.

-The film is wonderfully campy and over-the-top and a strong part of its appeal.
-The setup is delicious as the audience knows Chick and Wilbur will ultimately face the various creatures but do know not how this will come about.
+The film is wonderfully campy and over-the-top, which is a substantial part of its appeal.
+The setup is delicious, as the audience knows Chick and Wilbur will ultimately face the various creatures but does not know how this will happen.

 The quick-witted comedy duo hardly needs coaching, but their banter and timing seem particularly palpable in this screen offering.
 This is impressive given the historical account of neither actor wanting to make the film and both being convinced the result would be a bomb teetering on career suicide.